vilinski/NBomber.Docs/documentation/building_blocks.md

 # Building blocks

-The whole API is mainly built around 3 building blocks: Step, Scenario, ConnectionPool.
+The whole API is mainly built around 2 building blocks: Step and Scenario.
 In this page, we will walk through them just to cover basics.

 ```fsharp
 // represents single executable Step